alljoyn/extras-webdocs/docs/develop/api-guide/notification/objc.md

-# Notification Service API Guide - iOS
+# Notification Service API Guide - Objective-C

 ## Using the Notification Service

 There are two ways to use the Notification Service, as a *Producer* and as *Consumer*.
 The power of the [Notification service][learn_notif] is its simplicity and ability to allow devices to "talk" to end users to provide meaningful information.

 The Notification Producer side of an application is responsible for sending a [sessionless signal][sessionless_signal] that contains a small amount of text with some optional values.
 This text is intended to be rendered on any device that contains the Consumer side of the Notification Service.

 The Notification Consumer side of an application is responsible for registering to receive the [sessionless signal][sessionless_signal] from any application that supports the Producer side of the Notification service.

 An application can be a consumer, a producer, or both.